f-intech/cto-handbook/quick_wins.md

 ### Team
 1. Have biweekly (worst case monthly) 1-1s with all one downs.
 2. Have monthly skip-level meetings with your two downs.
 You must drive this conversation, not just make yourself available.
+3. Have a regular (weekly, or biweekly) tech leadership meeting with the top 4-8 tech leaders in the company.
+Use a "living" agenda document to collect topics throughout the week.

 ### Regulation
 1. Read the MAS Technology Risk Management Guidelines (or equivalent in your jurisdiction).
 People will quote this all the time, but have rarely read it.